francocalvo/blog-notes/content/it-notes/CCNA/section-8.md

 - What are the IP addressing requirements for each location?
 - What size is appropriate for each subnet?

-For designing the subnettings, you first find the largest segment and allocate a suitable subnet size for it and the start of the address space, then rinse and repeat.
+For designing the subnets, you first find the largest segment and allocate a suitable subnet size for it and the start of the address space, then rinse and repeat.

 ## VLSM Class C Example